ibm-cloud-docs/workload-protection/cspm-implement.md

 You can use the steps described here to also integrate a different {{site.data.keyword.cloud_notm}} account than the one where you have your {{site.data.keyword.sysdigsecure_short}} instance.

 Before you begin:
 - You need to have an {{site.data.keyword.sysdigsecure_short}} instance.
-If you don't have one, create one as described [here](/docs/workload-protection?topic=workload-protection-provision).
+If you don't have one, create one as described in [Provisioning an instance](/docs/workload-protection?topic=workload-protection-provision).
 - Get your {{site.data.keyword.sysdigsecure_short}} CRN.
 You can get this by going to the **Resource list** and clicking the service that you're targeting.
 In the **Details** section, copy the CRN.
 It will be referenced in this section as `workload-protection-instance-crn`.
 - Get your {{site.data.keyword.sysdigsecure_short}} Name.
 You can get this by going to the **Resource list** and clicking the service that you're targeting.
 In the Details section, copy the **Name**.
 It will be referenced in this section as `workload-protection-instance-name`.
 - Make sure you have the correct permissions to create trusted profiles, {{site.data.keyword.appconfig_short}} and {{site.data.keyword.sysdigsecure_short}} instances: